vtexdocs/help-center-content/docs/known-issues/en/shipping-policy-that-does-not-deliver-on-weekends-is-being-considered.md

 ---
-title: Shipping policy that does not deliver on weekends is being considered
+title: 'Shipping policy that does not deliver on weekends is being considered'
 id: 25bhUZXA9sZvyFVNeMUSJl
 status: PUBLISHED
 createdAt: 2022-06-08T18:32:07.971Z